Visits by Appointment

 How to Book

-Prices start from £20 to include a tour and 3 SPEY single malt whisky tastings, special Manager’s bespoke tours are available upon request.
+Prices start from £20 to include a tour and 3 SPEY single malt whisky tastings, special Manager’s bespoke tours can be made available upon request.

-We may, on occasion, be able to accommodate requests for more bespoke & unique packages especially created for you.
-Recent specialist clients have enjoyed – food and whisky pairings, meeting facilities and light refreshments.
+We may, on occasion, be able to accommodate requests for more unique packages especially created for you.
+Recent specialist clients have enjoyed – food and whisky pairings, meeting facilities, lunch and light refreshments.